Western Apache people: Tonto Apache

-(autonym: Dilzhé`e lived from the San Francisco Peaks, East Verde River and Oak Creek Canyon along the Verde River into the Mazatzal Mountains and to the Salt River in the SW and the Tonto Basin in the SE, extending eastward toward the Little Colorado River.
-They were the most westerly group of the Western Apache.
+The Tonto Apache's autonym is Dilzhę́`é.
+Historically, they lived from the San Francisco Peaks, East Verde River and Oak Creek Canyon along the Verde River into the Mazatzal Mountains and to the Salt River in the SW and the Tonto Basin in the SE, extending eastward toward the Little Colorado River.
+They are the most westerly group of the Western Apache and primarily live in Arizona.

 The Chiricahua called them Ben-et-dine – ‘wild’, ‘crazy’; neighboring Western Apache called them Koun`nde – ‘Those who you don’t understand’, ‘wild rough People’.
 The Spanish adapted the latter term, referring to the people as Tonto –meaning 'loose', 'foolish' in Spanish.
 The Dine called the Tonto Apache and neighboring Yavapai Dilzhʼíʼ dinéʼiʼ – ‘People with high-pitched voices’, distinguishing them by language.